web3stick/stickydesign/src/design/near/all_tkn_swap/TO_DO.md

 - [x] the token-dropdown-menu has siddeways scroll content too wide
 - [x] use custom token list, or create a custom favoirte list to have some tokens at the top.
 - [ ] refresh token balance after swap
+- [ ] when we swap token/input direction we are keeping the number they inputed but we need to get a fresh quote

 ---